 Choosing The Right Weight

 You won’t regret trying this exercise (unless you drop the kettlebell).
 As they say, practice makes perfect, and when you master this exercise your physique will be thanking you.
-Give it a go at the end of your next gym session.
+Give it a go at the end of your next workout session.

 About the Author

-Alex Genzel is passionate about health and fitness having been involved in a number of competitive sports from an early age.
+Alex Genzel is passionate about health and fitness and has been involved in a number of competitive sports from an early age.
 He has been writing about sports nutrition and training for a number of years, alongside pursuing his passion for bodybuilding and desire to become a certified personal trainer.
 As well as writing for BULK POWDERS® Alex also has his own blog where he shares his training experiences and advice on supplements.